VCityTeam/UD-SV/Doc/Devel/Design/DesignNote017.md

 In building-server, the temporal information of each city object must be transferred to py3dtiles.
 In py3dtiles, the temporal information must be added in the attributes of the b3dm using the batch_id.

+#### Modify the way tiles are created

+On the server, currently, there is a number of feature (geometric object, currently a building) per tile which can be configured in the file conf/building.yml.
+In addition, tiles are created based on spatial conditions (i.e. closests features are assigned to a tile up to the configured number of feature).
+We now must also consider temporal information when creating the tiles in order to avoid having objects existing at periods of times far from each other.

+*Note: It might be a good idea to provide a schema illustrating this part.*

 ### Discussion of the 03/08/2017